NoobScorpio/BloodB/README.md

 Remember to add the scaffolding item and select MVC Controller with views using Entity FrameWork.
 Place the controllers code in your file.
 # Adjust the cshtml files
-Place the given code in your cshtml files in the respective folders
+Place the given code in your cshtml files in the respective folders.
+Since only change that was needed is in Create so i only uploaded that.
+Donot change anything in other cshtml files.
 # ENJOY!!